 10 Gallon Aquarium

-Some of the best tank mates for your 10 gallon tank would be fish which occupy the lower levels of the aquarium, such as Plecos, Loaches and Catfish.
-Non-fish inhabitants like Snails, Shrimp and Frogs would also work well in an aquarium of this size.
+Some of the best tank mates for your 10-gallon tank would be fish that occupy the lower levels of the aquarium, such as small loaches and catfish.
+Non-fish inhabitants like snails, shrimp, and frogs would also work well in an aquarium of this size.

 More Tank Mates That Can Live With Bettas

-This section will cover any non-fish inhabitants that with make the best tank mates for both male and female Betta.
+This section will cover any non-fish inhabitants that make the best tank mates for both male and female bettas.

 These creatures must be large enough so that they do not get eaten by the Betta and small enough that they don’t cause harm to the fish.

 Here are some species of snail that would make good tank mates.

 - Mystery snail: These snails will grow large enough that they do not become food for fish.
 They also come in a wide variety of colors and will eat any left-over fish food or algae within the tank.

 - Nerite snail: They occupy the same area as mystery snails but these species require brackish water for breeding so will not overrun the aquarium.